dscripka/openWakeWord/docs/models/hey_mycroft.md

 # Model Architecture

 The model is a simple 3-layer full-connected network, that takes the flattened input features from the frozen audio embedding mode.
 ReLU activations and layer norms are inserted between the layers.
-A representive (but not exact) example of this structure is shown below.
+A representative (but not exact) example of this structure is shown below.

 ```
 ==========================================================================================